decafjoe/flake8-ownership/README.rst

    [flake8]
    copyright-re =
     Copyright 2016-2017\, Joe Joyce,
-    Copyright 2015 by Armin Ronacher and contributors.
+    Copyright 2015 by Other project and its contributors.

 No dice.